osousa/livematrix/README.md

 On the "server" folder (Not the submodule), download the binary server and the .env file; Edit the .env file and add your personal details.

-You must create a Matrix.org user specifically to mediate conversations with your visitors.
+You must create a Matrix user specifically to mediate conversations with your visitors.
 The .env looks like this:

 ```
 DATABASE_NAME=livechat